baoduy/hbd.astro-paper/src/content/blog/az-05-pulumi-private-aks-cluster-env.md

 ### The `AksFirewallRules.ts` Module

-This module sets up a **FirewallPolicyRuleCollectionGroup** with specific outbound firewall rules, enabling AKS to communicate with essential Azure resources.
-For more details, please refer to [this documentation](https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress).
+This module sets up a **FirewallPolicyRuleCollectionGroup** with policies that enable controlled outbound communication for AKS nodes.
+The rules ensure that only necessary traffic is permitted, thus enhancing the security posture of our AKS cluster.

 <details><summary>View code:</summary>